-- Do not overcook vegetables - Do not overcook meat or eat blackened, charred meat - □ Be cautious with starch intake.
-Note starch foods on your chart and limit their intake due to their glycemic (sugar) content - □ Limit breads, emphasizing whole grains instead.
-Breads are much more refined than whole grains (rice, oats, millet, etc.) □ Limit sugar in your diet as much as possible.
+- Do not overcook vegetables - ☐ Do not overcook meat or eat blackened, charred meat - ☐ Be cautious with starch intake.
+Note starch foods on your chart and watch their intake due to their glycemic (sugar) content, especially if you get sweet cravings when eating tehm - ☐ Limit breads, emphasizing whole grains instead.
+Breads are much more refined than whole grains (rice, oats, millet, etc.) - ☐ Limit sugar in your diet as much as possible.
 It imbalances your metabolic type